pepipost/pepipost-sdk-php/README.md

 <a name="installation"></a>
 ## Installation (OS Friendly)

-Inorder to make it Smooth we have Separated installation process with respective OS which will help you to go step by step without any interuption.
+For a smooth installation process, we have categorized installation process according to OS:

 1. [Build SDK on Windows without any IDE.](https://github.com/pepipost/pepipost-sdk-php/blob/master/windows-Installation-1.md)
 2. [Build SDK on Windows/Linux with IDE.](https://github.com/pepipost/pepipost-sdk-php/blob/master/windows-installation-2.md)